AlbertoBarrago/exam-stepper/README.md

 - [TailwindCSS](https://tailwindcss.com/) – Utility-first CSS framework for rapid UI development.
 - **Web Audio API** – For capturing and visualizing real-time audio input.
 - **MediaRecorder API** – For recording test taker’s audio answers.

+## 🪓 TODOs:
+- Add Translations
+- Add Audit for action (like ioredis, or custom logging service)
+- Add Zod Validation for data before persistence or during filling the form
+- Improve each step with the appropriate logic and test, this is just a blueprint